timthejiang/pls_respond/README.md

-pls.py is the script, ignore the other python files in root
+pls.py is the script, ignore other python files in root